paulsamir2010/ERA1_S8/README.md

 ### File structure in repository

+Main ipynb file = S8.ipynb
+Models are kept in models.py
+     Wrapper function S8_model() is used to invoke three seperate models created for Batch Normalization, Layer Normalization and Group Normalization
+Utilities are captured in utils.py
+    Functions included are
+      get_incorrrect_predictions()
+      plot_incorrect_predictions()

 ### Models used for Batch Normalization, Layer Normalization and Group Normalization

+Models created for Batch Normalization, Layer Normalization and Group Normalization are
+  - Model_Batch_Normalization()
+  - Model_Layer_Normalization()
+  - Model_Group_Normalization()
+Wrapper function S8_model() is used to invoke three seperate models created for Batch Normalization, Layer Normalization and Group Normalization
+Some of the Models for previous ERA1 Assignment are also included in model.py file

 ### Model Summary for Batch Normalization Model